<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=257315981751143&amp;ev=PageView&amp;noscript=1">

 The first step after signing a home remodeling proposal is paying your deposit.
 Deposits are an act of faith – faith that the work will be done and faith that you’ll pay the rest of the bill at the end.

-Unfortunately, deposits aren’t small, and you are betting tens of thousands of dollars that everything will work out – and unlicensed contractors know this, too.
+Unfortunately, the amount of your deposit can be significant, and you are betting tens of thousands of dollars that everything will work out – and unlicensed contractors know this, too.

 The worst of them will first do the demo work so they can harvest your old fixtures to sell, then disappear.
-One unlicensed contractor even faked their death1 to get out of repaying a homeowner’s deposit.
+One unlicensed contractor even faked his death1 to avoid returning a homeowner’s deposit.

-While few contractors will go to such lengths to duck you, you’re still left with a torn-up house and near-zero legal recourse, all while having paid for the pleasure.
+While few contractors will go to such lengths to cheat you, you could still be left with a torn-up house and near-zero legal recourse, all while having paid for the punishment.

 At Gilbert Design Build, we live by a code of ethics that doesn’t allow such dishonesty.